The twist-cofinite topology on the mapping class group of a surface: Introduction

-\begin{thm} Let Then $\mathcal{O}$ is a topology on $\mcg,$ and $\mcg$ is a connected topological group for this topology. \end{thm}
+\begin{thm} The open sets $\mathcal{O}$ define a topology on $\mcg,$ and $\mcg$ is a connected topological group for this topology. \end{thm}

-A fundamental property of this topology, similar for example to the Zariski topology, is that open sets are quite large.
+A fundamental property of the twist-cofinite topology, similar for example to the Zariski topology, is that open sets are quite large.
 Specifically, a subset $S$ of $\mcg$ will be called \textit{thick} if $S$ has non-empty interior.
 The next proposition suggests that thickness of a subset is a good notion of genericity: